A person living with epilepsy may also be supported by a range of other medical and allied healthcare professionals along their health journey.

 What is a neurologist?

 Neurology is the branch of medicine involving the study and treatment of nervous system disorders.
 A doctor who specialises (is an expert in) neurology is called a neurologist.
 Neurologists treat disorders that affect the brain, spinal cord and nerves.
 A neurologist is able to treat a number of disorders that affect these areas of the body, including epilepsy.
 Some neurologists only treat adults, but others work with children (paediatric neurologists).
 Neurologists do not perform surgery.
-Instead, any operation involving the brain is conducted by a neurosurgeon.
+Instead, any operation involving the brain, spine and nerves a conducted by a neurosurgeon.

 What is an epileptologist?

 An epileptologist is a type of neurologist.
 An epileptologist has done medical training to become a specialist in seizure and epilepsy treatment.

 Epileptologists may become involved if a person’s epilepsy diagnosis, treatment and/or seizures are more complex.

 After a diagnosis of epilepsy, your doctor or specialist may involve other healthcare professionals to treat and support you.
 These can include:

 - Epilepsy educators